Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - The image looks too dark or too bright on screen despite the auto-exposure working, the image jitters: loose connection with sensor, re-seat the 9 pins connector on both sides.
 - the screen shuts down but the auto-exposure continues to work: empty batteries;
 - the device works but very slowly: SD card corruption, the device struggles to access it so the slowdown.
+- the SD card is not recognized even formatted for sure in FAT32 ?
+You can use some low level formatting tool like diskpart on Windows to restore the filesystem integrity.

 # Kind warning